worksome/pest-graphql-coverage/README.md

 ### Excluding nodes from total coverage

 By default, all nodes will be included when calculating coverage.
-However, if you have nodes such as the built-in Lighthouse pagination types that you do not want to be covered, you can disable these from your Pest configuration.
+However, if you have nodes such as the built-in Lighthouse pagination types that you do not want to be covered, you can configure ignored fields from your `Pest.php` configuration file.

 ```php
 <?php